Bulk Filing Frequently Asked Questions

 Q. What are the payment options?

 To pay by direct debit, choose ePay.
 You may also pay by credit card and by ACH Credit.
 A link to credit card payment is available within eFile & Pay.
-To pay by ACH Credit, you must first complete and mail or fax the Iowa Authorization Agreement for Electronic Funds Transfer (EFT) (pdf) to set this up with our Department.
+To pay by ACH Credit, you must first contact your bank for further information about their ACH Credit payment services and cost.
+Then, open, review, and follow our required ACH Credit Payment Instructions (pdf).
+You may share these instructions with your bank.

 Q. What is the process if we are making a late payment?
 Do we submit it like a regular payment?